dkandalov/rosettacode-kotlin/readme.md

 This project is intended to be like a wiki.
 You are, therefore, more than welcome to contribute.
 All pull requests will be considered.

-### How to contribute?
+## How to contribute?

+### Step 1: Fork, clone and compile

 You will need to fork the repository on GitHub and then clone that repository to your working computer – the usual GitHub workflow.

-Once you have your local clone, you will need to build the download script that refreshes the repository from Rosetta Code.
-For the moment it is easiest just to build all the code in the repository (this will happen eventually so why not do it now).
+Once you have your local clone, make sure the project compiles (it's good to make sure you can compile the project yourself even if it's green in CI server).

-If you want to use [Gradle](https://www.gradle.org) then:
+If you want to use [Gradle](https://www.gradle.org), then `./gradlew classes`.

-- `./gradlew classes`
-- `./gradlew download`

-should do nicely.
-Or you can execute `scripts/Download.kt` from within an IDE that understands executing Kotlin programs.

-If you want to use [Maven](http://www.maven.org) then:
+If you want to use [Maven](http://www.maven.org), then `mvn compile`.

-- `mvn compile`.
+### Step 2: Sync local tasks with rosetta code website

+You will need to run a script which checks that list of Kotlin tasks in repository is the same as the list of Kotlin tasks on Rosetta Code website.

+There are several to do it:
+ - in Gradle run `./gradlew sync`.
+ - in Maven... at the moment there is no way to run it from Maven.
-- execute `scripts/Download.kt` – to date the only was of doing this is from within an IDE that understands executing Kotlin programs.
+ - run `scripts/SyncWithRosettaCode.kt` from within an IDE that understands executing Kotlin programs.

-Then you should check that all the code, old and possibly new, compiles.
-So either `gradle classes` or `mvn compile`

-If there are updated or new classes, you should create a pull request for all successfully compiling changes.
-For compilation errors either fix the problem on Rosetta Code or raise an issue on this project.

-To add new example yourself:
+The script will attempt to download tasks which were added on Rosetta Code website but were not yet added to github.
+If there are any differences between repository and Rosetta Code website, they will be reported by script.
+Please fix them and send a pull request.

+Note that the script will cache some of the data downloaded from web into `.cache` directory.
+This was done to avoid hitting Rosetta Code on every run.
+Therefore, you might need to invalidate the cache manually by running `rm -rf .cache`.

+### Step 3: Add/modify tasks

+- Make changes and check that project still compiles (and tests pass).
+- Commit, push and send pull request.
+- Make your changes on Rosetta Code website.
+  This is currently a manual step, i.e. there is automated way to upload modifications.
-- Add example to this project (it might be a good idea to use `<lang scala>` tag because kotlin doesn't have syntax highlighting at the moment).
+  (It might be a good idea to use `<lang scala>` tag because Kotlin doesn't have syntax highlighting at the moment.)
-- Make sure it compiles and ideally has some tests.
-- Commit, send pull request, and add example to the RosettaCode wiki.
+- Rerun `SyncWithRosettaCode.kt` script to make sure repository is still in sync with website.

+### Step 4: Profit

+TBD